Online Harassment: The Australian Man’s Experience

 About the Norton Survey

 Norton by Symantec commissioned an online quantitative survey through Morar Consulting in February 2016, with 1,026 males and 1,053 females in Australia aged 18 and over.
-The survey aimed to understand and discover the views and experiences of online harassment with Australian men and women.
+The survey aimed to understand and discover the views and experiences of online harassment among Australian men and women.

 Have something to add to this story?
 Please share it in the comments.